 In our guide above, you won't find dirt cheap TVs, but some are better value than others.
 Especially those that are a year or two old but don't have significant upgrades worthy of a much higher price tag.

-In terms of size, you'll need to literally measure the space you have to work with.
-Remember a TV that fills every available scrap of space in your living room might sound like a great idea, but you'll need to consider viewing angles, brightness and whether you'll be able to get a decent distance from the TV to fully appreciate it.
+It's important to consider what size TV is best for you, and to do that you'll literally need to measure the space you have to work with.
+Remember a TV that fills every available scrap of space in your living room might sound like a great idea, but you'll need to consider viewing angles, screen brightness and whether you'll be able to sit a decent distance from the TV to fully appreciate it.

-From there, we'd also advise you check out the HDR capabilities of any new TV – we've detailed these under each OLED TV in our guide – and the smart TV platform each offers.
+From there, we'd also advise you check out the HDR capabilities of any new TV – we've detailed these under each OLED TV in our guide – and the smart TV platform each offers, whether it's a proprietary one like Samsung's Tizen and LG's webOS or a third-party one like Google TV.
 It's also worth considering sound.
 If you're willing to spend extra on a soundbar, don't pay too much attention to the audio on offer.
 If you'd like an all-in-one cinema system, consider an OLED TV that delivers great audio as well as a fantastic picture.

 How much do OLED TVs cost?

 The cost of OLED TVs varies hugely depending on what technologies are thrown in with an OLED panel, such as the resolution, processor, build quality, built-in speakers, and more.
 But suffice to say that entry-level models sit around (or, more recently, just under) the $1,000 / £1,000 / AU$1,500 mark.

 More mid-tier OLEDs at larger sizes (65 inches and above) can double that figure, or even triple it – while experimental 'rollable OLED" screens can go for six-figure sums.
 48-inch OLED sizes tend to offer only a small discount, and the same goes for the new 42-inch size class that's just recently become available from LG and Sony.